|Country Information & Lifestyle|

 Yamanouchi is a municipality in northern Nagano Prefecture famous for the Jigokudani Monkey Park.
 The park draws many visitors because of its unique wild monkeys,Japanese Macaques, also known as Snow Monkeys, who bathe in the park's natural hot springs.
 The park has one man-made pool around which the monkeys gather, located a few minutes' walk from the park entrance.
 Visitors will likely already encounter monkeys along the path to the pool.
 The monkeys live in large social groups, and it can be quite entertaining to watch their interactions.

 Accustomed to humans, the monkeys can be observed from very close and almost completely ignore their human guests.
-The monkeys are not the only ones enjoying the water, as the nearby towns of Shibu Onsen and Yudanaka Onsen are centered on the bathing experience.
+The monkeys are not the only ones enjoying the water, as the nearby towns of Shibu Onsen and Yudanaka Onsen are centred on the bathing experience.
 The largest ski resort in Japan, Shiga Kogen, is also located within Yamanouchi.

 The Kiso Valley is located in Nagano Prefecture and runs alongside the mountains of the Central Alps.
 An ancient 70 km trade route called the Kisoji was developed along the valley and served as a very important means of commerce in the area.
 The Kisoji became even more important from the beginning of the Edo Period, when it was amalgamated with other routes in the formation of the 500 km long Nakasendo ("path through mountains") and was one of the two means of transportation between Edo and Kyoto.

-Along the Kiso Valley, a few post towns, particularly Magome, Tsumago and Narai, have been preserved to look as they did when they served travelers of the Nakasendo.
+Along the Kiso Valley, a few post towns, particularly Magome, Tsumago and Narai, have been preserved to look as they did when they served travellers of the Nakasendo.
 Visitors are able to enjoy the stone paths and wooden buildings of a bygone era.
 Tsumago was a post town on the Nakasendo route between Kyoto and Edo and is known today as one of the best preserved post towns in Japan.
 Cars are prohibited on the main street in the day and phone lines and power cables are kept concealed, allowing visitors to imagine they have slipped back to an earlier time.

-Eiheiji is the head temple of the Soto Sect of Zen Buddhism and stands in the wooded hills, about 15 kilometers outside of Fukui City.
+Eiheiji is the head temple of the Soto Sect of Zen Buddhism and stands in the wooded hills, about 15 kilometres outside of Fukui City.
 It consists of over 70 buildings and structures, connected with each other by covered walkways.
-Eiheiji is still an active monastery with around 150 practicing Zen monks.
+Eiheiji is still an active monastery with around 150 practising Zen monks.
 It is also possible for foreign visitors to stay at the temple for one or more nights and follow the monks' daily routine.